-A motion was made by Cody Lamb and seconded by Todd Henderson to approve the agreement.
-The discussion is that the cost is a lot higher than anticipated.
+The discussion from the board is that the cost is a lot higher than anticipated.
 Superintendent, Jared Caylor consulted with Cody on this and is trying to reduce cost.
 Possibly pay with the school safety grant and Dean Furio thinks that the ADA track could be less and we don't need a ticket booth.
 We could also save some money with the irrigation (trees).
 The district will try to bring the cost down.
 Board Member, Cody Lamb asked if we needed to factor in the cost for Zane's services.
 Superintendent Jared Caylor would like to consider that because he would like to have him involved in the shop project.